petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-security-and-identity-management/adding-claritys-users-and-groups.md

 The training workspace already includes all of these users except for Christian Carter.
 Here you'll add him manually as the Clarity Admin user.

 !!! note
     In real world scenarios, large organizations like Clarity would benefit from using an identity and access management system (e.g., Okta) to add users to their Liferay instance.
-For training purposes, you’ll create the missing user manually.
+For training purposes, you'll create the missing user manually.

 To do this,